snabb/httpreaderat/README.md

 ZIP archives without needing to download the whole archive file.

 HTTP Range Requests (see [RFC 7233](https://tools.ietf.org/html/rfc7233)) are used to retrieve the requested byte range.
-Currently an error is returned if a remote server does not support Range Requests.
+There is an optional fallback mechanism which can be used to buffer the file locally if the server does not support Range Requests.

 When using this package with "archive/zip", it is good idea to also use "[github.com/avvmoto/buf-readerat](https://github.com/avvmoto/buf-readerat)"